How to Start a Cut Flower Business: 5 Tips for New Flower Farmers

 What’s my income goal?
 Do I want to bring in an extra $5K, $50K, or build a six-figure business?
 Your revenue goals will determine how much you need to grow and sell.

-2. Build a Business That Works for You
+2. Build a Flower Farming Business That Fits Your Life

-It’s easy to get caught up watching other flower farmers on social media—seeing their sprawling fields, endless variety, and picture-perfect bouquets—and feeling like you need to grow everything and do it all to be successful.
+It’s easy to get caught up watching other flower farmers on social media and feeling like you need to grow everything and do it all to be successful.
 Ignore that!

 Most of those farms?
 They have years of experience, a full staff, established systems, and resources you may not have yet.
 Trying to copy them will only leave you frustrated, overwhelmed, and stretched too thin.